Article I. Name

 Article X. Amendments

-A. Amendments to these bylaws may be proposed by the Executive Board or by any member Club of the Federation.
+A. Amendments to these bylaws may be proposed by the Executive Board or by any Club of the Federation.

 Article XI.
 Affiliations